-3.2.3.1.3 Member Cross-section Strength (flexural hinge) and Global Strength (member stability)
+3.2.3.1.2 Member Cross-section Strength (flexural hinge) and Global Strength (member stability)

-Table 3-24 provides a summary of the performance of the column members for each linear assessment procedure and each BPL.
-Hinges in beam members that are part of the beam-to-column connection are discussed above and not addressed in this section.
+Table 3-22 provides a summary of the performance of the column members for each linear assessment procedure and each BPL.
 The number listed in parentheses denotes the number of failed components in the frame-shown as bolded text.
 Also shown in the table is the percentage of failed components compared to the total number of similar components.
 Recall that section strength and member strength of a column is combined into a single P-M interaction equation for linear assessment procedures in ASCE 41 (see ASCE 41 Equations 5-10, 5-11, and 5-12.)
 Consequently, identifying an efficient retrofit option for a column can be challenging because understanding and isolating the failure mechanism of the column can be difficult.